dungeonsnd/cppfastdevelop/README.md

 ATTENTION:

-1.We'll never try to replace boost,poco,tbbase(tbnet) or any other c++ library.
+1.We'll never try to replace boost,poco,tbsys(tbnet) or any other c++ library.
   The "cfd" project only helps you to develop more easily when using cplusplus and other libraries are complementary to the "cfd" project.
 It gives you some choices to choose libraries .
 You may use "cf" as the main foundation classes.

 2."cfd" will be compatible with linux and bsd ( maybe also mac os x ,ibm aix and windows , if we have enough time to do that ).